 Write a LinkedIn post (under 200 words) from a recruiter’s perspective about why engineers enjoy working at our company.
 We’re a climate-tech startup, fully remote, 80 people, just raised Series B. Tone: authentic, conversational, no corporate jargon.
 Include a specific detail about our engineering culture (weekly demo days, open-source contributions encouraged).

-For more prompt templates across all these categories, see our companion guide: ChatGPT for Recruiting: Prompts That Actually Work.
+More prompt templates across all these use cases are in our companion guide: ChatGPT for Recruiting: Prompts That Actually Work.

 Which ChatGPT Plan Should Recruiting Teams Use?

-Thirty-four percent of employee ChatGPT inputs now contain sensitive data, up from just 11% in 2023, according to research from Metomic.
-For recruiting teams handling candidate information, the plan you choose isn't just about features - it's about compliance.
+Sensitive data now appears in 34% of employee ChatGPT inputs, up from just 11% in 2023, according to research from Metomic.
+For recruiting teams handling candidate information, the plan you choose isn’t just about features - it’s about compliance.

 Here’s the breakdown that matters for recruiters:

-The critical gap most guides miss: ChatGPT Free and Plus have no DPA.
-Without a Data Processing Agreement, any candidate data you paste into the system could be used to train OpenAI's models.
-That's a GDPR violation if you're processing EU candidate data, and a reputational risk everywhere else.
+Most guides skip the critical compliance gap: ChatGPT Free and Plus have no DPA.
+Without a Data Processing Agreement, any candidate data you paste into the system could be used to train OpenAI’s models.
+That’s a GDPR violation if you’re processing EU candidate data, and a reputational risk everywhere else.
 If your team uses ChatGPT for anything involving candidate information, Business ($25/user/month) is the minimum viable plan.

-For teams already on ChatGPT Business who want a plan that covers broader compliance - your recruiting platform itself should be SOC 2 certified independently.
+Teams already on ChatGPT Business who want broader compliance coverage should verify their recruiting platform holds its own certification independently.
 Pin holds SOC 2 Type 2 certification and never uses customer data for model training, with strict encryption and access controls documented at trust.pin.com.

 What Are ChatGPT’s Limitations for Recruiters?

-Nineteen percent of organizations using AI in hiring report their tools have overlooked or screened out qualified applicants, according to SHRM's 2025 State of Recruiting report.
-That risk is amplified when you use a general-purpose tool like ChatGPT for tasks it wasn't designed for.
-Here's where it falls short.
+Nineteen percent of organizations using AI in hiring report their tools have overlooked or screened out qualified applicants, according to SHRM’s 2025 State of Recruiting report.
+That risk is amplified when a general-purpose tool like ChatGPT gets used for tasks it wasn’t designed for.
+Here’s where it falls short.

 No live candidate database.
-ChatGPT has no access to candidate profiles, contact information, or employment histories.
-It can't tell you who's available, who recently changed jobs, or who matches your requirements.
-That's the domain of dedicated AI sourcing tools with databases of hundreds of millions of profiles.
+Candidate profiles, contact information, and employment histories are outside ChatGPT’s reach.
+There’s no way to find out who’s available, who recently changed jobs, or who matches your requirements.
+That’s the domain of dedicated AI sourcing tools with databases of hundreds of millions of profiles.

 No ATS or CRM integration.
 ChatGPT operates in a browser tab, disconnected from your applicant tracking system.
-It can't push candidates into your pipeline, update statuses, or trigger workflow automations.
+There’s no way to push talent into your pipeline, update statuses, or trigger workflow automations.

 No scheduling automation.
 Coordinating interviews between candidates, hiring managers, and panel members requires calendar access and real-time availability data.
-ChatGPT can draft a scheduling email, but it can't actually book the meeting.
+ChatGPT can draft a scheduling email, but booking the actual meeting is beyond its capability.

 No bias audit trail.
 When ChatGPT evaluates or summarizes candidate profiles, there’s no record of what criteria it weighted, what it ignored, or whether protected characteristics influenced the output.
 For organizations subject to the EU AI Act or EEOC guidelines, that lack of transparency is a liability.

 Hallucination risk.
-ChatGPT occasionally generates plausible-sounding information that isn't true - fabricated company names, invented statistics, or incorrect technical details.
-In recruiting, a hallucinated qualification or misrepresented career detail could lead to wasted interviews and damaged candidate relationships.
+Plausible-sounding but false information surfaces occasionally - fabricated company names, invented statistics, or incorrect technical details.
+In hiring, a hallucinated qualification or misrepresented career detail could lead to wasted interviews and damaged candidate relationships.

 How Does the EU AI Act Affect ChatGPT in Recruiting?

-The EU AI Act classifies AI used in "recruitment and selection of natural persons" as high-risk, with core enforcement requirements taking effect in August 2026, according to Greenberg Traurig's legal analysis.
+Under the EU AI Act, AI used in “recruitment and selection of natural persons” is classified as high-risk, with core enforcement requirements taking effect in August 2026, according to Greenberg Traurig’s legal analysis.
 Non-compliance penalties reach up to EUR 35 million or 7% of global annual turnover - whichever is higher.

 What does this mean for ChatGPT in recruiting?
-If you're using ChatGPT to screen, rank, or evaluate candidates - even informally - you may be operating a high-risk AI system under the Act.
-The regulations require documented risk assessments, human oversight protocols, and transparency to candidates about AI involvement in hiring decisions.
+If you’re using ChatGPT to screen, rank, or evaluate candidates - even informally - you may be operating a high-risk AI system under the Act.
+Documented risk assessments, human oversight protocols, and transparency to candidates about AI involvement in hiring decisions are all required.

 Three practical steps to stay compliant:

-For a full breakdown of the EU AI Act's impact on hiring teams, see our dedicated guide on AI's role in recruiting and where human oversight remains essential.
+A full breakdown of the EU AI Act’s impact on hiring teams is in our dedicated guide on AI’s role in recruiting and where human oversight remains essential.

 How Does ChatGPT Compare to Purpose-Built Recruiting AI?

-McKinsey estimates the largest value potential for generative AI in HR sits in talent acquisition - roughly 20% of HR's total AI value, per their research on generative AI and the future of HR.
-The question isn't whether to use AI in recruiting - it's which type of AI for which task.
+Talent acquisition holds the largest value potential for generative AI in HR - roughly 20% of HR’s total AI value, per McKinsey’s research on generative AI and the future of HR.
+The question isn’t whether to use AI in hiring - it’s which type for which task.

-ChatGPT is a general-purpose language model.
-It generates text.
-Purpose-built recruiting AI platforms handle the full hiring workflow: sourcing from candidate databases, executing multi-channel outreach, scheduling interviews, and tracking results.
-They're designed for the recruiting use case from the ground up.
+As a general-purpose language model, ChatGPT is built to generate text.
+Purpose-built recruiting AI platforms handle the full hiring workflow: sourcing from candidate databases, executing multi-channel messaging, scheduling interviews, and tracking results.
+Designed specifically for the recruiting use case, they cover what ChatGPT can’t.

 Here’s how they compare side by side:

-The pattern is clear: ChatGPT handles text generation well.
-But everything after the writing step - finding candidates, reaching them, managing responses, scheduling conversations - requires a dedicated platform.
+Both columns tell the same story: ChatGPT excels at text generation.
+But everything after the writing step - finding candidates, reaching passive talent, managing responses, scheduling conversations - requires a dedicated platform.

 As Rich Rosen, Executive Recruiter at Cornerstone Search and a Forbes Top-50 Recruiter, puts it: “Absolutely money maker for recruiters… in 6 months I can directly attribute over $250K in revenue to Pin.”
 That kind of measurable ROI comes from the full-workflow automation that ChatGPT alone can’t deliver.

-Pin's AI scans 850M+ profiles to find candidates with recruiter-level precision and delivers automated outreach that hits a 48% response rate - see how it works.
+For recruiting teams that need to move past content creation into sourcing, automated outreach, and scheduling, Pin is the strongest purpose-built platform for end-to-end workflow automation.
+Pin’s AI scans 850M+ profiles to find candidates with recruiter-level precision and delivers automated outreach that achieves 5x better response rates than industry averages - see how it works.

 What Are the Best Practices for ChatGPT in Recruiting?

-Thirty-seven percent of talent acquisition professionals are currently experimenting with or actively integrating generative AI into their hiring process, according to LinkedIn's 2025 Future of Recruiting report.
-If you're joining them, these practices will help you get results without creating compliance or quality problems.
+Thirty-seven percent of talent acquisition professionals are actively integrating generative AI into their process, according to LinkedIn’s 2025 Future of Recruiting report.
+Whether you’re new to ChatGPT in recruiting or standardizing an existing workflow, these practices help you get results without compliance or quality problems.

 Build a Prompt Library